 So far, I don’t feel like I upgraded anything!
 I just feel like I wasted money.
 I should have gone for the iPad pro 2017 12.9 inches.
 I would be able to use my older apple pencil on it.
 My iPhone earphones would work on it.
 I’d have an extra charger for my iPad pros.
 My 1st Gen iPad pro charger needs replacing (I hate replacing original chargers).
 I could still use some cases and covers that I have from my older iPad pro.

 If you’re looking to purchase a 12.9 inch iPad pro to go paperless… get the 2017 versions.
 2015 if you can still find them.
 You’re not missing much, trust me.

 Apple made great improvements on the Apple pencil 2 though.

 The new iPad pro 2018 feels exactly the same as my iPad pro 2015.
 It is very familiar, not an upgrade.
 For an iPad with such impressive specs, it is very disappointing.

 I still have to wait for some apps to load.
 The response time from my applications is identical.
 Individually, I honestly can’t tell the difference.
 But when put side by side, the new iPad pro seems faster by a fraction of a second.
 Which is hardly impressive.
 At the moment, I just feel like I just paid more for the same iPad pro I had before.

-I could conclude this review by telling you the new iPad pro 2018 is faster and a better buy.
-But that would be lie.
-The iPad pro 2018 is a great tablet because it is an iPad pro.
-In terms of value for your money, it is by far the worst choice you can make.
-Especially if you’re on a budget.
+I could conclude this review by telling you that the new iPad Pro 2018 is faster and a better buy.
+But that would be a lie.
+The iPad Pro 2018 is a great tablet because it is an iPad pro.
+In terms of value for your money, it is by far the worst choice you can make, especially if you’re on a budget.

 But if you’ve got some money to burn and you like the idea of the 1TB storage on your mobile device, by all means… get the iPad pro 2018.